solid-design-system/solid/.changeset/grumpy-avocados-drum.md

 Improve accessibility for `sd-checkbox` validation

-- Add `aria-invalid` to identify checkboxex that have failed validation
+- Add `aria-invalid` to identify checkboxes that have failed validation
 - Add new set of tests for `aria-invalid`